 For example, by searching for intitle:”how to bathe a cat that hates water” (use double quotation marks), you will find ten other pages with the same title.

-As an example, in terms of Google, user or search intent is the reason why someone types a search query into a search engine.
+As an example with Google, user or search intent is the reason why someone types a search query into a search engine.

 The better you understand your target audience, the better you will know their intent in searching for solutions to problems.